 On vacation (and business trips)

-Your carbon footprint also includes your holidays/vacations (and any business trips), and depends on:
+Your carbon footprint also accumulates during holidays/vacations (and any business trips), and it depends on:

 - how (far and often) you travel